Home / Blog / Divorce / What Can I Do If My Spouse Tries to Intimidate Me During Our Divorce Proceeding

 Divorce is rarely a contest between equally-situated parties.
 More common is the situation in which one party enjoyed a substantial amount of power or control over the other spouse during the marriage and tries to continue exercising control throughout the divorce proceeding.
 This can be manifested in a variety of ways:

-- Offering to pay for the other spouse’s attorney or “recommending” that the spouses share an attorney to save on costs; or
+Offering to pay for the other spouse’s attorney or “recommending” that the spouses share an attorneys to save on costs; or

 What To Do When You Are Being Treated Unfairly or Threatened During a Divorce Proceeding